S3-Store/.github/profile/README.md

 For this reason and many others we created **S3**, a production ready fork of Solidus.
 We would like to personally dedicate this website to Blish, Nebulab and Super Good, three companies without Solidus and therefor also S3 wouldn't exist.

+We aim to make S3:
+- EU Ready by providing the logic for Privacy, B2B and B2C taxation and collect all data for einvoicing;
+- have a starter template ready for operation including Google Analytics and Structured Data
+- Provide a stock integration to ERPNext

 ---

 About **GMS**, the maintainer of S3-STORE: